-Prerequisite(s): ENGL 1A or ENGL 1AS
+3 units, 3 hours lecture (GR) Prerequisite(s): ENGL 1A or 1AS Acceptable for credit: CSU, UC

-Develops the ability to analyze, criticize and advocate ideas: Relationship of language to logic, induction and deduction, facts, inferences, judgments, formal and informal fallacies of language and thought.
+Development of the ability to analyze, criticize and advocate ideas: Relationship of language to logic, induction and deduction, facts, inferences, judgments, and formal and informal fallacies of language and thought.
 Instructs in writing about issues of critical thinking to develop both thinking and writing skills.
 1501.00